tamylaa/clodo-framework/docs/SECURITY.md

 - Verify HTTPS URLs are used in production

 **"Deployment blocked by security validation"**
-- Run `npx lego-security validate <customer> <environment>` to see issues
+- Run `npx clodo-security validate <customer> <environment>` to see issues
-- Generate secure keys with `npx lego-security generate-key`
+- Generate secure keys with `npx clodo-security generate-key`
 - Update configuration with secure values

 **"Weak secret detected"**